lexicHQ/docs/command-line-interface.md

 ![](assets.png)

-use the `url` extension method in the following way to use it your response:
+Use the `url` extension method in the following way to set it in your response:

 ```javascript
 import Ext from 'recime-bot-extension';